Brush-footed Butterflies (Nymphalidae)

 Germany, the habitats of plants and animals in Bonn,

 GermanyBonn have been reduced in size or destroyed in recent decades.
-Land areas have been homogenised or converted, e.g. from open spaces to forest, sealed or built on.
+Land areas have been homogenised or converted, sealed or built on.
 As a result, they have lost their ecological value.

 As a result, Bonn, GermanyBonn has lost a large proportion of the butterfly species that used to occur there:

-29 of the original 86 butterfly species in Bonn, GermanyBonn are extinct or considered lost (see Bonn: Species decline: Occurrence in the past/at present).
+29 of the original 86 butterfly species in Bonn, GermanyBonn are extinct or considered lost (see Bonn: Species decline: Existing/extinct species).
 This is despite the fact that Bonn,

-GermanyBonn has a comparatively large forest area in the form of the Kottenforst, North Rhine-Westphalia,
+GermanyBonn has a comparatively large and even protected forest area in the form of the Kottenforst, North Rhine-Westphalia,

 GermanyKottenforst.
 The forest species are doing well in Bonn,